avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Bacigalupe 2017: https://era.ed.ac.uk/handle/1842/31266

 The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.
-The bacteria belonging to one particular *V. cholerae* lineage are all relatively **clonal** (highly similar at the genetic level);
-all descended from a relatively recent common ancestor (probably sometime in the last few centuries); and usually present similar biological features, such as specific patterns of virulence.

 There is there is only one lineage of *V. cholerae* which causes pandemic/epidemic cholera at present.
 This lineage is known as the **'7PET'** lineage.
 The 7PET lineage is an extremely infectious and virulent lineage of *V. cholerae*, which produces